eunyhwang/epit_sesotho/README.md

 # Sesotho Word Embedding for epitweetr
-In order to detect public health threats in Lesotho region, we have to train an word embedding in their language, Sesotho.
-As epitweetr is developed with fasttext word embeddings, we also trained an word embedding via the fasttext model.
-To trian
+In order to detect public health threats in Lesotho region, we need to make epitweetr understand thier language, Sesotho.
+As epitweetr is developed with fasttext word embeddings, we also trained an word embedding in Sesotho via the fasttext model.
-On the Configuration tab in epitweetr dashboard, there is Languages download a In the ```fasttext``` folder, there is a fasttext word embedding of Sesotho.
-Explanation will be followed.

-## Training a fasttext word embedding in Seesotho language
+## Training a fasttext word embedding in Sesotho language
 When it comes to train a minor language with a lack of source, finding a proper dataset to train is challenging.
-We mainly used NCHLT Sesotho Text Corpora provided by [SADiLaR](sadilar.org), which is a 10 Mb sized collection of text documents classified by genre. (example?)
+We mainly used NCHLT Sesotho Text Corpora provided by [SADiLaR](sadilar.org), which is a 10 Mb sized collection of text documents classified by genre.
+Below you can see the example of the dataset. (example?)
 As epitweetr requires only Fasttext, we trained the language on Fasttext with unsupervised learning methods; cbow and skipgram.
 We set the parameters as minimal counts to 2 and dimension to 100.
 In order to check the performance, we did the neighbor test as well as the analogy test.
 You can see the results below.

 ## Upload a fasttext word embedding
 On the Configuration tab in epitweetr dashboard, there is Languages download a In the ```fasttext``` folder, there is a fasttext word embedding of Sesotho.
 Explanation will be followed.

+# Improvements
+## Create a R package
+After building an API, to wrap it up the project, we tried to create a R package.
+However, the python scrip to parallel subprocesses disturbs us to do that.
+In order to run epitweetr, 4 loops (main_loop, detect_loop, search_loop, fs_loop) need to be executed parallelly.
+We tried to use callr::r_bg library, but couldn't manage to make it work.
+Also, in order to attach a python script to build a R package, some extra work should be done. (one refere- https://stackoverflow.com/questions/60150956/attaching-python-script-while-building-r-package)

+## Build a strong API
+A strong API is consistent, reliable, well-documented, and easy to understand.
+Unfortunately, our current API is not consistent, sometimes it perfectly works and sometimes not.
+In the last trial, we got into the error saying ''<simpleError: No method asJSON S3 class: waiver>'' Refering to [the description](https://ggplot2.tidyverse.org/reference/waiver.html),  ```waiver ``` is a flag obect, similar to NULL.
+It is weird that this error occured that we confirmed our object is not empty.
+As this occured in the last minute, we couldn't take enough time to debug it.